jnewblanc/sog/README.md

 * logs are in sog/.logs .
 Some windows logfile tailing scripts are in sog/bin
 * town map is at: https://docs.google.com/drawings/d/1SDAjL62DRsWta3vgfGLerKsn49e5wzywlQregGmKTbk/edit
 * Game balance spreadsheets: https://docs.google.com/spreadsheets/d/1A9xDUhb6tH_dD-rPEm43a6ojthbCDpA9_RNiBZouvTg/edit#gid=214718106
-* To become an admin, create an account and then create an empty isAdmin.txt file in the directory: sog\sog\.data\Account\<your_email>
+* To become an admin, create an account and then create an empty isAdmin.txt file in your account directory: sog\sog\.data\Account\<your_email>
+  - Having an admin account allows you to:
+    1. Create DM characters
-  - This allows you to create DM characters and/or turn dm mode on in-game by running the dm_on command.  dm mode allows you to see additional debug info.
+    2. Turn dm mode on in-game by running the dm_on command
+  - In game DM mode allows you to:
+    1. See additional debug info
+    2. Use the "debug <obj>" command to see object data
+    3. Use some additional DM-only commands
+      4. Not die, even when health gets to 0

 ### Basic Design ###
 1. client connects to server